What is a FAQ?

 What versions of GEOS are there and what can they do?

-The first version of GEOS 1.0 was released by Berkeley Softworks back in 1985, and included the following:
+The first version of GEOS 1.0 was released by Berkeley Softworks back in March of 1986, and included the following:

 GEOS 1.5 (1988) added the following features over previous versions:

-The final worldwide version from Berkeley Softworks was GEOS 2.0, around 1988.
+The final worldwide version from Berkeley Softworks was GEOS 2.0, around November of 1988.
 This version included all the features of the previously GEOS versions, and added the following:

 The absolute final version from Berkeley Softworks, however, was GEOS 2.5.
 It was only released in Germany in 1993, in cooperation with Markt & Technik.
 This version is a bundling of GEOS 2.0 with the popular deskTop replacement "TopDesk", and a few popular freeware/shareware applications.
 Some of its new features over 2.0 include:

 Around 1996 or so, Creative Micro Designs began distributing the first upgrade to GEOS, called gateWay.
 Versions were available for the C64 and C128.
 The differences over GEOS 2.0 were as follows:

 In 1998 Maurice Randall released his own upgrade for GEOS 2.0 called "Wheels".
 The improvements that Wheels 64 and Wheels 128 added to GEOS 2.0 include:

 In 1999, MegaCom software released a GEOS upgrade for the Commodore 64 called "MP3".
 The improvements that MP3 added to GEOS 2.0 include:

 What does GEOS look like?